 Furthermore, the implementation rules of the New CIT Law provide that, (i) if the enterprise that distributes dividends is domiciled in the PRC, or (ii) if gains are realized from transferring equity interests of enterprises domiciled in the PRC, then such dividends or capital gains are treated as China-sourced income.
 It is not clear how "domicile" may be interpreted under the New CIT Law, and it may be interpreted as the jurisdiction where the enterprise is a tax resident.
 It is not clear whether Changyou, Changyou HK and ICE HK will be deemed as tax resident under the New CIT Law.
-Although Changyou intends to take the position that any dividends it pays to its overseas shareholders or ADS holders will not be subject to a withholding tax in the PRC, if Changyou, Changyou HK and ICE HK are considered as a PRC tax resident enterprise for tax purposes, any dividends Changyou pays to its overseas shareholders or ADS holders from the transfer of its shares or ADSs may be regarded as China-sourced income and as a result be subject to PRC withholding tax at the rate up to 10%.
+Although Changyou intends to take the position that any dividends it pays to its overseas shareholders or ADS holders will not be subject to a withholding tax in the PRC, if Changyou, Changyou HK and ICE HK are considered as a PRC tax resident enterprise for tax purposes, any dividends Changyou pays to its overseas shareholders or ADS holders as well as gains realized by such shareholders or ADS holders from the transfer of its shares or ADSs may be regarded as Chinasourced income and as a result be subject to PRC withholding tax at the rate up to 10%.